zeldaret/ss/include/s/README.txt

 We're observing a lot of word-to-bool casts in code after these operators are invoked, and while there are ways to force the conversion, this seems the most reasonable.

+## s_FStateVirtualID

+Implemented by SS based on NSMBW symbols.
+Probably missing some parts, sync with NSMBW if they get around to it.